 After watching countless YouTube camera review videos, and “my camera” videos, I’ve been able to narrow down the most common setups YouTubers (who have 10,000+ or more subscribers).

 This is a solid, classic choice.
-This camera plus a couple of lenses and a microphone will set you back 1,500 USD roughly all together.
+This camera plus a couple of lenses and a microphone will set you back over a thousand USD roughly all together.
 Expensive, but you’ll have everything you’ll need to start making high quality videos.
 The drawback of the 80D is that it does not have an option to record in 4k and it lacks built in image stabilization.
 Regardless, this is still one of the most popular setups due to Canon having a great lens selection, good focus and good color science.

 Still, it’s a popular camera that is used by some big name YouTubers so it needs to go on the list.
 The main drawback of the 1D however is that is lacks an articulated screen, a screen that flips out so you can see yourself.
 The other drawback is that this camera is BIG, you’re not going to be walking around vlogging on this unless it’s your job.

 Oh Canon, why do you have two names for the same camera?
 This camera is a little munchinkin camera.
 It’s a tiny, light weight body that packs some pretty decent video quality (on par with the 80D to be honest) and acceptable picture quality.